chung-leong/zigft/README.md

-As you've seen already in the example involving [`std.debug.print()`](https://ziglang.org/documentation/0.14.0/std/#std.debug.print), binding to functions with `comptime` and `anytype` arguments is definitely possible as long as the resulting function will have no such arguments.
+As you've seen already in the example involving [`std.debug.print()`](https://ziglang.org/documentation/0.14.0/std/#std.debug.print), binding to functions with `comptime` and `anytype` arguments is permitted as long as the resulting function will have no such arguments.

 In a `comptime` context, `bind()` would create a comptime binding.
-You would get basically a regular, not-dynamically-generated function:
+You would basically get a regular, not-dynamically-generated function:

 ```zig